ebroecker/canmatrix/README.md

-Canmatrix is a python package to read and write several CAN database formats.
+##**Canmatrix** is a python package to read and write several CAN database formats.##

-Install canmatrix with either "pip install canmatrix" or  "python setup.py install"
+Install *canmatrix* with either "pip install canmatrix" or  "python setup.py install"

-In addition to the canmatrix package there are 2 scripts installed with this package:
+In addition to the *canmatrix* package there are 2 scripts installed with this package:

-1. canconvert:
+1. **canconvert**:

 	converts CAN database formats between all supported formats.

-	Example: "canconvert someArSystemdescription.arxml file.dbc"
+	Example: "*canconvert* someArSystemdescription.arxml file.dbc"

-2. cancompare:
+2. **cancompare**:

 	compares 2 CAN databases (of different or same format).

-	Example: "cancompare file1.dbc file2.dbc"
+	Example: "*cancompare* file1.dbc file2.dbc"

+*Canmatrix* implements a "Python Can Matrix Object" which describes the can-communication and the needed objects (Boardunits, Frames, Signals, Values, ...)
 There is some outdated german Documentation and windows ".exe" of both scripts at [my personal homepage](http://eduard-broecker.de/Software/canmatrix.html)

-Canmatrix implements a "Python Can Matrix Object" which describes the can-communication and the needed objects (Boardunits, Frames, Signals, Values, ...)
 There are several importers (read) and exporters (write) for this object.

 supported file formats for import: